 Furthermore, if you’re using the onboard apps in a smart TV, your adjusted Picture setting may not apply to streaming content on apps like Netflix or Hulu.
-In this case, you may have to once again turn off the setting while inside the app.
+If this happens, you’ll have to completely turn off the setting while you’re streaming through the app.
 Sometimes, you may find a Global option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.